Air Chathams: Fleet

-In 2018 Air Chathams acquired an ATR 72-500 from Mount Cook Airline.
-The ATR 72-500 runs flights for Tauck Tours in summer seasons, while assisting with peak traffic to Whanganui in the winter.
+In 2018 Air Chathams acquired two ATR 72-500 from Mount Cook Airline.
+The ATR 72-500s run flights for Tauck Tours in summer seasons, while assisting with peak traffic to Whanganui and the Chatham Islands during winter.

+Also the ATR72-500s are used for flights to Te Anau.
+On the 21st of November 2024 an ATR72-500 flew from Auckland to Invercargill and return for a private charter, the longest non-stop flight by an ATR carrying passengers in New Zealand.